All Episodes

 Stay with us.

-It's our biggest November ever on the Dr. Oz Show.
+It's our biggest November ever on the Dr. Oz show.

 New Alzheimer's action plans, new undercover investigations, new true crime cases, and the biggest stars.

-All November, only on Dr. Oz.
+Only on Dr. Oz.

 How much are you really sleeping?